alancazares/alancazares/README.md

 ### Hi there 👋
 Welcome to my Github Page!
 I will be sharing some content focused in the development of Unity and XR Projects

-You can reach out to me to talk about anything related to the Metaverse, AR, VR and Unity projects.
+You can reach out to me to talk about anything related to the Spatial Computing, AR, VR and Unity projects.

 - 💬 Ask me about Industrial use cases for XR technology, I have successfully helped companies kickstart their Digital Transformation strategies through the use of Augmented Reality, Internet of Things and Machine learning Solutions.